unilock/ForgifiedFabricAPI/README.md

 - [CurseForge](https://www.curseforge.com/minecraft/mc-mods/forgified-fabric-api)
 - [Modrinth](https://modrinth.com/mod/forgified-fabric-api)

-To use Forgified Fabric API, download it from .
-Standalone CurseForge and Modrinth distributions will be available soon.

 The downloaded jar file should be placed in your `mods` folder.

 ## Using Forgified Fabric API to develop mods